Jemurai/AWS-Security-Essentials/workshop/PITCHME.md

 +++

-### GuardDuty analyzes CloudTrail and alerts on events that have high correlation with security issues
+### GuardDuty analyzes CloudTrail and alerts on known security issues

 +++

-### It monitors outbound network connections and flags connections with known bad actors
+### It monitors outbound network connections and flags contact with known bad actors

 +++